-The priority deadline for completed financial aid files (FAFSA and all other required documents) to receive aid at the beginning of the term is June 1, 2015 for the fall 2015 and/or full 2015-2016 academic year.
-Priority deadline for applicants attending spring 2016 only is November 1, 2015.
+The priority deadline for completed financial aid files (FAFSA and all other required documents) to receive aid at the beginning of the term is June 1 of each academic year for the fall term and/or the full academic year.
+Priority deadline for applicants attending only the spring term only is November 1 of each year.

-The deadline for satisfactory academic progress appeals and loan applications is the 10th week of the term (i.e. October 29, 2015 for the fall 2015 term and March 24, 2016 for the spring 2016 term).
+The deadline for satisfactory academic progress appeals is the 10th week of the term.
+Term specific deadlines are posted on the financial aid website and on the relevant forms.